Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/30M-uefi-compatible-interface.md

 **Test description**

-This test verifies the presence of UEFI compatible interfaces by booting UEFI-aware Operating System.
+This test verifies the presence of UEFI compatible interface by booting UEFI-aware Operating System.

 **Test configuration data**